Time Is Running Out

 The Time Is Now

-The business owners you admire didn’t get there by waiting.
-They acted—often before they felt ready, usually before conditions were perfect.
+The business owners I admire didn’t get where they are by waiting.
+They acted, often before they felt ready, usually before conditions were perfect.

 Marcus Aurelius wrote, “Waste no more time arguing about what a good man should be.
 Be one.”

-Same goes for business: Stop debating what a good business should be.
+Same in business.
+Stop debating what a good business should be.
 Build one.

 What’s your next move?